 Not only is blindness a natural consequence of sin’s presence, so too is separation.
 In the wake of moral failure, a real breach in a relationship occurs.
 It is in and from this breach that alienation and the accompanying sense of isolation manifests.
 Separation.
 Alienation.
 Isolation.
-They are not merely spatial or geographical.
-They are far more present existentially.
+These are not merely spatial or geographical.
+They sum the quintessential existential crisis.
 Sin, and its consequences, fractures relationships, dismantling the bond that once was.
 Intimacy is not just reduced; it is utterly lost.

-Left unattended, a breach will eventually define a relationship, much in the way divorce defines a relationship that continues only out of the presence of children born to parents.
-Intimacy is certainly not part of any arrangement where biological offspring are the only common denominator.
+Left unattended, a breach will eventually define a relationship, much in the way divorce defines a relationship that must continue out of the presence of children born to parents.
+Intimacy is clearly not part of any arrangement where biological offspring are the only common denominator.
 Likewise, if the divide is not closed, then the practice of the absence of God will only further fracture and widen even more the gap that exists.
-And we all know that seeking to fill the void with poor choices or enslaving habits only further opens the wound that only God can heal.
+And we all know that seeking to fill the void with poor choices or enslaving habits only further opens the wound that God alone can heal.

 What is to be done?
 What can be done?
 Returning to David and Psalm 51, I see a roadmap back to intimacy with God.
 David records steps he took to restore his relationship with God.
-He first appeals to God for mercy and cleansing (Ps 51:1-2) taking ownership for his sin (Ps 51:3-6).
+He first appeals to God for mercy and cleansing (Ps 51:1-2), taking ownership for his sin (Ps 51:3-6).
 He petitions God for purity and restoration knowing that his source of healing comes from God alone (Ps 51:7-12).
 David then outlines what repentance will look like in response to God’s forgiveness (Ps 51:13-15), all the while keeping his brokenness before him (Ps 51:16-17).
-While I’m unconvinced these steps must be executed in any certain order, together they make up a concerted and relatively comprehensive effort to show ownership of sin as an offender and intentional ways for restoring a relationship.
+I’m unconvinced these steps must be executed in any certain order, as each often enfolds upon the other, as awareness of sin can increase because repentance has occurred.
+Still, these steps taken together, make up a concerted and relatively comprehensive effort to show ownership of sin as an offender and intentional ways for restoring a relationship.

 But there’s more.
 When victimized by sin we must also consider Jesus’s response.
 While hanging on that cross and feeling deeply abandoned by God, Jesus’s commitment of trust in God ran deeper still.
 The cry of dereliction (“My God, My God…” Mt.
 27:46) was not his last word.
 Despite feeling God-forsaken and immediately before his last breath Jesus uttered, “Father, into your hands I commit my spirit!”
 (Lk.
 23:46; echoing Ps.
-31:5) No truer words could be spoken indicating total trust in God.
+31:5) No better words were spoken that intimate total trust in God.
 By way of contrast, if I felt genuinely forsaken by someone, the last thing I could do is give myself over to them — unless there were some deeper running current in my relationship with them.
-It must be the case, therefore, that Jesus’s feeling of abandonment did not override his confidence in God’s care.
+It must be the case, therefore, that Jesus’s feeling of abandonment, no matter its depth, did not and could not override his confidence in God’s care.
 Otherwise, it’s hard to make psychological sense out of Jesus’s final words on the whole.
 Feeling forsaken and being forsaken are closely connected, but they are not the same.
 The language of suffering expresses this angst.